 The sisters I am grateful to are the Sisters of the Third Order of Saint Francis.
 Twice, now, those selfless, warmhearted souls have saved my life — and I’m not even Catholic.
 I just keep showing up in their Emergency Room, broken and uncooperative, and they keep taking me in.
 No questions asked.

 The women who manage my apartment building did the same thing.
 I showed up and they took me in, although, yes, they had a few questions — the usual ones about criminal history and creditworthiness.
-Even so, they’ve shown me nothing but kindness.
+Even so, they’ve shown me nothing but kindness ever since.
 Kindness I’d neither earned nor deserved.
 Because of them I have a place to call home, a place to belong.
 It’s a lovely feeling, this contentment.